TeleRagingFires/CVLNet/README.md

 # CVLNet
 ## Overview
 This is a repository for CVLNet
-The paper correspond to this code has been submitted to the IEEE for possible publication.
-Copyright may be transferred without notice, after which this version may no longer be accessible.
+The paper corresponding to this code is now early access [CVLNet_paper](https://ieeexplore.ieee.org/document/9729774).
 Here we will provide the test script and trained model to support reviewer to validate our work.